legrahamcracker/Covid19USPublicTransit/README.md

 # Objective
-The goal of this analysis is to provide a historical analysis of the impact of the COVID-19 pandemic on public transit and commuting behaviors within urbanized areas across the United States with a population of at least 500,000.
+The goal of this analysis is to provide a historical analysis of the impact of the COVID-19 pandemic on public transit (also known as [public transportation](https://en.wikipedia.org/wiki/Public_transport)) and commuting behaviors within urbanized areas across the United States with a population of at least 500,000.

 # Context